 Registration Open for Plants.
 Animals.
 Words 2014 “Framing Interdisciplinarity”Plants.
 Animals.
 Words. is a workshop designed to encourage interdisciplinary research in the areas of linguistics and ethnobiology by bringing together researchers from these fields and others to share knowledge and skills through hands-on workshops and discussions.
 Workshop dates: 3-5 October 2014 Location: University of Kent, Canterbury, CT2 7NZ Open to: students and experienced or e...

-Dr Simon Black’s research on the Barbary Lion and Moroccan Royal lions to feature in a new National Geographic children’s bookDr Simon Black's research on the Barbary Lion and his development of the European studbook for Moroccan Royal lions features in a new National Geographic children's book "Mission: lion rescue", which is part of a new activity book series on animal conservation.
+Dr Simon Black’s research on the Barbary Lion and Moroccan Royal lions features in a new National Geographic children’s bookDr Simon Black's research on the Barbary Lion and his development of the European studbook for Moroccan Royal lions features in a new National Geographic children's book "Mission: lion rescue", which is part of a new activity book series on animal conservation.
 Simon will also be presenting studbook management at the Association of Bri...

 Endangered Species Recovery Programme is ValidatedWe are delighted to announce that the Postgraduate Diploma (PGDip) in Endangered Species Recovery has been validated by the University of Kent for 2015.
 This innovative programme has been pioneered through a collaboration between Durrell Institute of Conservation and Ecology (DICE) within the School of Anthropology and Conservation and Durrell Wildlife Conservation Trust.
 The programme offers students the opportunity to study for 6 months in Mauritius in a unique blend of academic study and in situ fieldwork.
 The course partners with the Mauritian Wildlife Foundation (MWF) who h...

 Gerry Ryan talk – TODAY"Juggling science, politics, and conservation in the Mekong dolphin circus" is the title for Gerry Ryan's talk today.
 Gerry joins us from University of Melbourne.
 1-2pm Swingland Room, Marlowe Building.
 Open to all